rmccoy2k/rmccoy2k/README.md

 ### *Interest: I am a family man that enjoy family gatherings.
 I also enjoy traveling, sports, meeting new people and cooking to showcase my skills...lol.* 🤣

-## More About Me:
+## More about me:

 - 🔭 *I’ve previously worked at Expect More Restoration Services, LLC as a SQL DEVELOPER/ DATA ANALYST.*
 - 💪 *I'm a motivated leader with strong organizational and prioritization abilities; as well as, multitasking, good customer and personal service skills with great attention         to detail.*
-- 🤔 I’m seeking a prosperous position with a company that would allow me a chance for advancements.
+- 🤔 *I’m seeking a prosperous position with a company that would allow me a chance for advancements.*
 - 📫 Please feel free to email me @ rmccoy2k@hotmail.com
 - 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
 - ⚡ Fun fact: I play games and go to the GYM very often.